-- 1. Purchase your drug from the pharmacy and submit the bill to your primary insurance. - When the primary insurance has made payment, file the claims and the primary EOB with CVS Caremark for consideration of possible reimbursement using your secondary benefit.
-Submit these claims to CVS Caremark, PO Box 52136, Phoenix, AZ 85072-2136.
+- 1. Purchase your drug from the pharmacy and submit the bill to your primary insurance. - 2.
+When the primary insurance has made payment, file the claims and the primary EOB with CVS Caremark for consideration of possible reimbursement using your secondary benefit.
+Submit these claims to CVS Caremark, PO Box 52136, Phoenix, AZ 85072-2136 or submit for reimbursement online via Caremark web portal (www.caremark.com) or Caremark mobile app (available for Android and Apple).